Hostage taker had explosive devices during standoff in Maine - WTMJ

-LIVERMORE FALLS, Maine (AP) — A police standoff that dragged on for more than 17 hours ended with a family reunited, a hostage taker dead and a bomb squad searching a home for explosive devices, police said Tuesday.
+LIVERMORE FALLS, Maine (AP) — A police standoff that dragged on for more than 17 hours ended with a hostage taker dead, the hostages freed and a bomb squad dealing with explosive devices, police said Tuesday.

+Kenny Smith, the last of three hostages to be released, told reporters that the assailant used a stun gun on him and also fired another weapon in the house.
+The assailant had zip ties to secure his hostages.

 The state trooper who used deadly force was placed on administrative leave, which is standard procedure, during the investigation, Madore said.
 The medical examiner will determine how White died, he said.